craigfrancis/framework/framework/0.1/doc/notes/white-site.md

 Then load the website.

-It should complain about missing tables, and give you the SQL so they can be created, as I prefer frameworks not to do this automatically.
+It should complain about missing tables, and give you the SQL to create the tables (I prefer frameworks not to do this automatically).

 ---